ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 # SCAMPR
+Single-Cell Automated Multiplex Pipeline for RNA

-Analysis pipeline for spatial high-dimensional in situ hybridization (HiPlex RNAScope)
+Quantification and analysis pipeline for spatial high-dimensional in situ hybridization (HiPlex RNAScope)